 Plants are composed of many different chemical compounds.
 In the cannabis plant, these compounds include a group of chemicals called cannabinoids.
 Cannabinoids include CBD, THC, CBG, and over 120 other lesser-known chemicals that naturally occur in the cannabis plant.

 CBG is difficult to extract from cannabis plants because it’s quickly converted into CBD and THC as cannabigerol acid (CBGA) is synthesized during plant growth.
 By the time a cannabis plant reaches adulthood, there’s only one percent or less CBG present in most strains.
 Some strains have been specially cultivated to include more CBG, but CBG is largely derived from younger cannabis plants that have not yet converted CBG into CBD and THC.

-Like other cannabinoids (CBD, THC, etc.), though, CBG also works with your endocannabinoid system to imitate these compounds naturally.
+Like other cannabinoids (THC, CBD, etc) and their chemical precursors (cannabichromene (CBC), cannabidiolic acid (CBDA), cannabichromenic acid (CBCA), tetrahydrocannabinolic acid (THCA), etc.), though, CBG also works with your endocannabinoid system (ECS) to imitate these compounds naturally.